efjimm/Cellulator/README.md

 ## Statements and Commands

 Cellulator differentiates between **statements** and **commands**.
 They can both be entered via the command line.
-The main difference is that statements can be read from a file - this is how Cellulator saves sheet state to disk.
+Commands are similar to *vim* commands, providing a command line experience to interact with the application.
+Statements use an expressive, functional language and are used for setting cell expressions.
+The reason for the separation is due to the difference in usage between statements and commands - having to surround your filepath in quotes to save would be annoying, and allowing strings without quotes in the expression language would be even worse.

-There is currently only one type of statement in cellulator:
+There are currently two types of statements in cellulator:

 ```
 let CELL = EXPR
+EXPR
 ```

 CELL is the address of a cell, e.g. `A0`, `GL3600` EXPR is any [expression](#expressions)

+The `let` statement assigns the expression a cell.

+A lone expression will print the result of evaluating the expression to the command line.

 Commands can be entered via placing a colon character as the first character of a command.
 Pressing ':' in normal mode will do this automatically.
 What follows is a list of currently